Part I: Purdys Meet World

-The openness of non-believers in NZ was demonstrated in three friends they met while skydiving.
-Byron, Adam and Aisha spent time with the Purdys during their stay in Queenstown.
+The openness of non-believers in New Zealand was demonstrated in three friends they met while skydiving: Byron, Adam and Aisha.
+The three spent a lot of time with the Purdys during their stay in Queenstown.
 They ate meals together, went skydiving, cliff jumping and had many cookouts.

-Sterling and Donna knew the three simply wanted to be around a family, and that they could feel something different in the way the Purdys live.
+Sterling and Donna knew they simply wanted to be around a family, and that they could feel something different in the way the Purdys lived.
 And this –opening their lives to people and loving them well –is exactly their mission.

 However, New Zealand, it became clear, was not home for the Purdys.
 While they were now certain that their mission was to open a hostel and share the Gospel of Jesus Christ with backpackers, they headed back to the U.S. discouraged.